 Additionally, Scotland is home to several species of birds of prey such as golden and sea eagles, peregrine falcons, and ospreys.

 What is the largest predator in Scotland?

 Britain’s largest land predator is the badger which is known for its distinctive black and white striped face and short, stocky body.
 They have powerful legs with long claws which they use for digging and burrowing.

 Badgers are omnivorous animals, meaning they eat both plants and animals and their diet consists of a variety of foods such as roots, fruit, insects, and small mammals.

 Are there wild bears in Scotland?

-There are no wild bears living in Scotland, but there are a few living in captivity.
+No wild bears are living in Scotland, but a few are living in captivity.
 They are one of many extinct Scottish animals that were persecuted and hunted by humans when the earliest tribes began domesticating farm animals.